Description of the HTTP API

 }

-The cure_threat, delete_threat, ignore_threat and quarantine_threat commands return an empty object when executed successfully.
-If the requested action fails, Error object is returned.
+The cure_threat, delete_threat, ignore_threat and quarantine_threat commands return an empty object when run successfully.
+If the requested action to be applied to the threat fails (for example, the threat cannot be neutralized), an Error object is returned instead of an empty object.

 6. Managing Quarantine